P11D returns and other important July tax-related deadlines

 All employers who provide taxable benefits to their directors & employees need to submit an end-of-year report of those benefits to HMRC.

-The employer is required to prepare a form P11D for each employee in receipt of a taxable benefit and a form P11D(b) to declare the Class 1A NIC due on the total of all benefits supplied to all employees.
+An employer is required to prepare a form P11D for each employee in receipt of a taxable benefit and a form P11D(b) to declare the Class 1A NIC due on the total of all benefits supplied to all employees.
 The deadline to submit these forms to HMRC is 6 July, following the end of the tax year.

 If businesses have not yet prepared these, they should act now as failure to file on time can result in late submission penalties.